henrikmotzkus/HackathonPlasticPlug/README.md

 # HackathonPlasticPlug
-In this worklflow I use the built in Twitter and Team function to post a text.
+In this worklflow I use the built in Twitter and Teams function to post a text.
 For facebook we need a custom connector.

 # File content

 ## PostonSocial.logicapp.json

-This is the workflow of the logic app.
+This is the workflow definition of the logic app.

 ## apiDefinition.swagger.json